Mayberry R.F.D.: Plot and characters

 Father and son stories involving Sam and Mike Jones are reminiscent of the episodes that starred Andy Griffith.
 Both characters are introduced in the last season of The Andy Griffith Show (TAGS), beginning with Sam's election as head of the town council.
 Most of the town folk from TAGS continued their roles.
 Loyal Mayberry citizens Goober Pyle (George Lindsey), Clara Edwards (Hope Summers), Emmett Clark (Paul Hartman) and Howard Sprague (Jack Dodson) are seen regularly.

 Sheriff Andy Taylor and his sweetheart, Helen Crump (Aneta Corsaut), marry in the new title's first episode.
 Both Andy and Helen make additional appearances during the first season (mostly Andy, who remains Sheriff of Mayberry in the early appearances.)
 Griffith and Coursaut leave the series for good in late 1969 with a move to Charlotte, North Carolina, as the explanation.
 Aunt Bee (Frances Bavier) becomes Sam's housekeeper but leaves after the second season to be replaced by Sam's cousin, Alice Cooper (Alice Ghostley).

 Don Knotts as Barney Fife and Ronny Howard as Opie Taylor both appear in the first episode, with Barney serving as Andy's best man for the wedding.
 Actress Arlene Golonka (who played Howard Sprague's sweetheart Millie Hutchins/Swanson in the Griffith show) becomes Sam's love interest in the retitled seasons.

-A recurring character named Ralph (Charles Lampkin) lives with a teen daughter and pre-teen son next to the Jones farm.
+A recurring African American character named Ralph (Charles Lampkin) lives with a teen daughter and pre-teen son next to the Jones farm.
 Mary Lansing appeared occasionally as Emmett's wife, Martha.
 As with its predecessor, Mayberry R.F.D. continued under the sponsorship of General Foods and its products.